westonstearns/Kaggle-Python-Tutorial/chapter3.md

 --- type:MultipleChoiceExercise lang:python xp:50 skills:2
 ## Conclude and Submit

-Based on your finding in the previous exercise deturmine which feature was of most importance, and for which model.
+Based on your finding in the previous exercise determine which feature was of most importance, and for which model.
 After this final exercise you will be able to submit your random forest model to Kagle!

 *** =hint